 One focus is conserving threatened plant collections like cycads and palms.

-The Garden is home to the “original specimen of a Cycad widely acknowledged as the rarest plant in the world”.
+The Gardens are home to the “original specimen of a Cycad widely acknowledged as the rarest plant in the world”.

 Highlights and Collections